Kenneth L. Wilson

 Kenneth Leon "Tug" Wilson (March 27, 1896 – February 2, 1979) was an American track and field athlete and athletics administrator.
 He competed in the 1920 Summer Olympics, finishing tenth in the discus throw competition.
 Wilson served as the second commissioner of the Big Ten Conference, from 1945 to 1961, and as the president of the United States Olympic Committee from 1953 to 1965.

 Early life

 Wilson graduated from Atwood High School in 1914 and began a career in education the following school year by teaching in a country school for two years.
 He enrolled at the University of Illinois in 1916 and studied agriculture.

 College athletics

 Wilson was a multi-sport athlete, playing for the Fighting Illini on the 1919 team and named captain for the 1920 team.
 During the 1920 season, Wilson would play with Helms Athletic Foundation All-American Chuck Carney.
 He also played end for the football team and was best known for his prowess in track and field.
 Wilson threw the discus, javelin and shot, making the U.S. Olympic Team in javelin and discus.
-He competed in the 1920 Summer Olympics held in Antwerp by throwing the discus and placing tenth.
+He competed in the 1920 Summer Olympics in Antwerp, throwing the discus and placing tenth.